leondz/garak/README.md

 cd garak
 pip3 install -r requirements.txt
 ```

+OK, if that went fine, you're probably good to go!

+## Getting started

+The general syntax is:

+`python3 -m garak <options>`

+`garak` needs to know what model to scan, and by default, it'll try all the probes it knows on that model, using the vulnerability detectors recommended by each probe.
+You can see a list of probes using:

+`python3 -m garak --list_probes`

+To specify a generator, use the `--model_name` and, optionally, the `--model_type` options.
+Model name specifies a model family/interface; model type specifies the exact model to be used.
+The "Intro to generators" section below describes some of the generators supported.
+A straightfoward generator family is Hugging Face models; to load one of these, set `--model_name` to `huggingface` and `--model_type` to the model's name on Hub (e.g. `"RWKV/rwkv-4-169m-pile"`).
+Some generators might need an API key to be set as an environment variable, and they'll let you know if they need that.

+`garak` runs all the probes by default, but you can be specific about that too. `--probes promptinject` will use only the [PromptInject](https://github.com/agencyenterprise/promptinject) framework's methods, for example.
+You can also specify one specific plugin instead of a plugin family by adding the plugin name after a `.`; for example, `--probes lmrc.Deadnaming` will use an implementation of checking for deadnaming based on the [Language Model Risk Cards](https://arxiv.org/abs/2303.18190) framework.

 ## Examples

 Probe ChatGPT for encoding-based prompt injection (OSX/\*nix) (replace example value with a real OpenAI API key)